Sodium Thiosulfate Injection

 Patients should be monitored for at least 24-48 hours after Sodium Thiosulfate Injection administration for adequacy of oxygenation and perfusion and for recurrent signs and symptoms of cyanide toxicity.
 When possible, obtain hemoglobin/hematocrit when treatment is initiated.
 Measurements of oxygen saturation using standard pulse oximetry and calculated oxygen saturation values based on measured PO2 are unreliable in the presence of methemoglobinemia.

 Chemical incompatibility has been reported between Sodium Thiosulfate Injection and hydroxocobalamin and these drugs should not be administered simultaneously through the same IV line.
 No chemical incompatibility has been reported between sodium thiosulfate and sodium nitrite, when administered sequentially through the same IV line as described in Dosage and Administration.

 Simultaneous administration of Sodium Thiosulfate Injection and blood products (whole blood, packed red cells, platelet concentrate and/or fresh frozen plasma) through the same intravenous line is not recommended.
 However, blood products and Sodium Thiosulfate Injection can be administered simultaneously using separate intravenous lines (preferably on contralateral extremities, if peripheral lines are being used).

 - One vial of Sodium Thiosulfate Injection USP 12.5 grams/50 mL (250 mg/mL)

-Administration of the contents of one vial constitutes a single dose.
+Administration of one vial constitutes a single dose.